swapan001/EcommerceApp_Shoppy/README.md

 - **Responsive Design**
   Optimized for desktop, tablet, and mobile devices.

-- **Payment Simulation**
-  Mock checkout process (can be integrated with real payment gateways like Stripe in production).

 - **Admin Panel**
   Manage products, orders, and users (if applicable).